COVID-19 Updates Regarding Events, Meetings, and Other Activities

 - Volunteering with community organizations/partners as a student org (that is, the student org coordinating a group of members to volunteer together with a community organization/partner).
 Student orgs can advertise individual service opportunities to members, who may choose to sign up to volunteer on their own.

-*Note for religious student orgs only: Per Governor Abbott’s executive orders, religious student orgs may hold religious services (including Bible studies and like activities) in-person, off-campus.
-We encourage these student orgs to conduct their activities virtually while the governor’s orders are in effect, but when religious student orgs choose to meet in-person for religious services, we strongly encourage attendees to comply with the Governor’s and public health officials’ guidance to wear masks and maintain social distance in an effort to keep our community healthy and safe.
+*Note for religious student orgs only: Per Governor Abbott’s executive orders, religious student orgs may hold religious services (including Bible studies and like activities) in-person.
+We encourage these student orgs to conduct their activities virtually while the governor’s orders are in effect, but when religious student orgs choose to meet in-person for religious services, we strongly encourage attendees to comply with public health officials’ guidance to wear masks and maintain social distance in an effort to keep our community healthy and safe.

 What happens if my student organization violates any of these directives?

-Student orgs, regardless of whether they are currently registered with Student Activities, that fail to comply with university directives, including safety protocols, will be referred to the Dean of Students office.
+Student orgs, regardless of whether they are currently registered with Student Activities, that fail to comply with university directives, including safety protocols, will be referred to the Dean of Students office and will be unable to reserve space on-campus for the remainder of the Spring semester.
 When student org activities are brought to Student Activities' or Dean of Students' attention, we look into each situation, taking into consideration university policies/directives, which may include UNT's free speech policy, and state and federal law/executive orders.
 If you see something you believe violates the UNT Code of Student Conduct, please submit it and the Dean of Students' office will review it.
 If it is determined that a student org is not following directives, the student org and involved students may be held accountable for violating the UNT Code of Student Conduct, which is applicable both on- and off-campus.

 What are the options regarding virtual activities?